jitbit/AspNetSaml/README.md

 		//WOOHOO!!! the user is logged in
 		var username = samlResponse.GetNameID(); //let's get the username

-		//the user has been authenticated
+		//the user has been authenticated, now what?
-		//now call context.SignInAsync() for ASP.NET Core
+		//we can call context.SignInAsync() for ASP.NET Core
 		//or call FormsAuthentication.SetAuthCookie() for .NET Framework
 		//or do something else, like set a cookie or something...

-		//FOR EXAMPLE this is how you sign-in a user in ASP.NET Core 3,5,6,7 await context.SignInAsync(new ClaimsPrincipal(
+		//FOR EXAMPLE this is how you sign-in a user in ASP.NET Core 3,5,6,7,8 await context.SignInAsync(new ClaimsPrincipal(
 			new ClaimsIdentity(
 				new[] { new Claim(ClaimTypes.Name, username) },
 				CookieAuthenticationDefaults.AuthenticationScheme)));

-		return Redirect("~/");
+		//Yeah, it's a mouthful, sorry, not my fault

-	}
+		return Redirect("~/"); //redirect authenticated user back to homapage for example }

 	return Content("Unauthorized");